CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### VXLAN VTEP IP Advertisement into BGP and VNI Into EVPN

 As VXLAN tunnels created using local loopback addresses (and `clag vxlan-anycast-ip` with MLAG), all the VTEP IPs must be reachable over the undelaying IP fabric.
-For that, BGP have to advertise the local loopbacks and anycast-ip addresses into BGP IPv4 (default) address-family.
+For that, BGP must advertise the local loopbacks and anycast-ip addresses into BGP IPv4 (default) address-family.

 For the EVPN control-plane to know which VXLAN VNI belongs to which VTEP, the VNIs previously mapped to VXLAN interfaces (interfaces which also mapped to a VLAN) must be advertised in EVPN address-family.
 This is done using `advertise-all-vni` command under EVPN.

 As stated, as VTEPs are the leaf switches, both above actions needed only on them.
-Spine switches are only serves as the EVPN control-plane transit path.
+Spine switches are only serving as the EVPN control-plane transit path.

-There are two ways to advertise networks into BGP, by `network` command to advertise specificly, or by `redistribute` command to inject subnets into BGP from a non-BGP protocol.
-In our case we use the redistribute connected command to inject the directly-connected routes into BGP.
+There are two ways to advertise networks into BGP, by `network` command to advertise specifically, or by `redistribute` command to inject subnets into BGP from a non-BGP protocol.
+In our case we use the redistribute connected command to inject the directly connected routes into BGP.
-This command can be used also with filtering to avoid unwanted/unnecesary subnets get into BGP.
+This command can be used also with filtering to avoid unwanted/unnecessary subnets get into BGP.
 For more information and commands. check [Route Filtering and Redistributio](https://docs.cumulusnetworks.com/cumulus-linux-43/Layer-3/Routing/Route-Filtering-and-Redistribution/) page.

 {{< tabs "101rrgss0 ">}}
 {{< tab "NCLU Commands ">}}